 3.5 Whistleblower Protection

-HHS, Assistant Secretary for Administration, Office of Human Resources (OHR), Strategic Programs Division (SPD) will oversee the coordination and implementation of the 2302(c) Certification Program for the Department.
+HHS, Assistant Secretary for Administration, Office of Human Resources (OHR), Strategic Programs Division (SPD) oversees the coordination and implementation of the 2302(c) Certification Program for the Department.
 The Department has over 70,000 employees located throughout the United States and in at least 12 international locations.

-To date, the Department’s Office of Inspector General (OIG) established the Whistleblower Protection Ombudsman (WPO) as required by the Whistleblower Protection Enhancement Act of 2012.
-WPO’s comprehensive webpage includes rights and remedies of potential whistleblowers and the responsibilities of HHS supervisors; other frequently asked questions; and links to the OIG Hotline, the Merit Systems Protection Board, and the Office of Special Counsel (OSC). http://oig.hhs.gov/fraud/whistleblower/
+The Department’s Office of Inspector General (OIG) established the Whistleblower Protection Ombudsman (WPO) as required by the Whistleblower Protection Enhancement Act of 2012.
+WPO’s comprehensive webpage includes rights and remedies of potential whistleblowers and the responsibilities of HHS supervisors; other frequently asked questions; and links to the OIG Hotline, the Merit Systems Protection Board, and the Office of Special Counsel (OSC).http://oig.hhs.gov/fraud/whistleblower/

-The Department plans to register to obtain 2302(c) certification from OSC by August 31, 2014, and expects to satisfy all certification requirements by December 31, 2015.
+The Department obtained 2302(c) certification from OSC in 2015 and expects to continue to satisfy all certification requirements (recertification is due in 2018).

-- Identify points of contact from each operating/staff division to gather information on their current procedures, educate them on the 2302(c) certification program and their role, and coordinate requirements for local 2302(c) compliance (July 31, 2014).
-The designated contact will be responsible for ensuring compliance for the areas and locations served and reporting to SPD annually.
+The points of contact from each operating/staff division gather information on their current procedures, and they are trained on the 2302(c) certification program and their role, and coordinate requirements for local 2302(c) compliance.
+The designated contact is responsible for ensuring compliance for the areas and locations served and reporting to SPD annually.

-- Add information to OHR’s webpage to include educational resources, contact information, and links to the OSC and other relevant websites.
-(January 2015)
+Information is maintained OHR’s under the “Whistleblower Protection” section and includes educational resources, contact information, and links to the OSC and other relevant websites.

-- Issue an email blast from the Secretary to all employees informing them of their rights and remedies.
-The email will include links to information required (https://osc.gov/Pages/Outreach-2302Cert.aspx) for distribution under the 2302(c) certification program (e.g., Your Rights as a Federal Employee, Know Your Rights When Reporting Wrong, etc.) (March 2015) This email blast will be issued annually.
+An email blast is sent periodically from the Secretary to all employees informing them of their rights and remedies.
+The email includes links to information required (https://osc.gov/Pages/Outreach-2302Cert.aspx) for distribution under the 2302(c) certification program (e.g., Your Rights as a Federal Employee, Know Your Rights When Reporting Wrong, etc.) This email blast will be issued annually.

-- Issue an email blast from the Secretary to all managers and supervisors informing them of the prohibited personnel practices (PPP) and the Whistleblower Protection Act (WPA), training requirements, and a link to the required training.
-(October 2015)
+An email blast from the Secretary to all managers and supervisors informing them of the prohibited personnel practices (PPP) and the Whistleblower Protection Act (WPA), training requirements, and a link to the required training.

-- Set-up automatic notification through the HHS Learning Portal to ensure training is provided to and completed by supervisors and managers every three years.
-(October 2015)
+A notification system has been set up through the HHS Learning Portal ensuring that training is provided to and completed by supervisors and managers every three years.